A practical Python project skeleton generator.

 > pip install your_nifty_package

-Micc does not do all of this by itself.
-For many things it relies on other strong open source tools and it is therefor open source as well (MIT Licence).
-Here is a list of tools micc is using or cooperating with happily:
+Micc2 does not do all of this by itself.
+For many things it relies on other strong open source tools.
+Here is a list of tools micc2 is using or cooperating with happily:

-- F2py for transforming modern Fortran code into performant binary extension modules interfacing nicely with Numpy.
+F2py for transforming modern Fortran code into performant binary extension modules interfacing nicely with numpy arrays.

-- Pybind11 as the glue between C++ source code and performant binary extension modules, also interfacing nicely with Numpy.
+Pybind11 as the glue between C++ source code and performant binary extension modules, also interfacing nicely with numpy arrays.

 Release history Release notifications | RSS feed